j-pang/j-pang.github.io/index.md

 ## About Me

-I am currently a final-year Ph.D. candidate in Computer Science at [Max Planck Institute for Informatics](https://www.mpi-inf.mpg.de/), supervised by [Prof. Bernt Schiele](https://people.mpi-inf.mpg.de/~schiele/).
+I am currently a research scientist in the Energy Systems Group at [A\*STAR's Institute of High Performance Computing](https://www.mpi-inf.mpg.de/), supervised by [Prof. Bernt Schiele](https://people.mpi-inf.mpg.de/~schiele/).
 As part of the [ELLIS Ph.D.
 Program](https://ellis.eu/phd-postdoc), I am co-supervised by [Dr. Christian Rupprecht](https://chrirupp.github.io/), with a planned exchange in the [Visual Geometry Group (VGG)](https://www.robots.ox.ac.uk/~vgg/) at the [University of Oxford](https://www.ox.ac.uk/).
 Meanwhile, I also work closely with [Prof. Andrea Vedaldi](https://www.robots.ox.ac.uk/~vedaldi/) and [Prof. Qianru Sun](https://qianrusun.com/).
 From 2018 to 2019, I  was a research intern at the [National University of Singapore](https://www.comp.nus.edu.sg/), working with [Prof. Tat-Seng Chua](https://www.chuatatseng.com/) and [Prof. Qianru Sun](https://qianrusun.com/).
 I obtained my bachelor’s degree from [Tianjin University](http://www.tju.edu.cn/english/index.htm).

 My research lies at the intersection of **computer vision** and **machine learning** -- with a special focus on building intelligent visual systems that are continual and data-efficient.
 My research interests include **continual learning**, **few-shot learning**, **semi-supervised learning**, and **image generation**.